 I recommend working in stages, painting with Mod Podge and allowing to dry before you move onto another area.
 Coat the chair one complete time, allow to dry and then do it again.

 At this stage you may be better off allowing it to dry overnight.
 It should at least be dry to the touch.

-I just used the bottom of my paint brush to attach the rubons – it worked well.
+Use the bottom of your paint brush to attach the rubons – it works well.
 I also attached stickers spelling my name on the chair back so you could see what they look like.
 I probably will change the name when I have a cute little child to give it to!